Glossary

 International Office

-Organisation of a university for the interests of prospective foreign students and
+A university department responsible for the needs of prospective international students and

-students as well as Germans who wish to study abroad.
+current students, as well as Germans wishing to study abroad.

-Authorisation to study all subject areas at all universities in the Federal Republic of Germany.
-The A. H. is obtained, for example, with the Abitur, but also usually by completing a first degree programme (e.g. at a university of applied sciences).
+Eligibility to study any subject at any university in the Federal Republic of Germany.
+General university entrance qualification (A. H.) is obtained, for example, through the Abitur, but also, as a rule, by completing a first degree (e.g. at a university of applied sciences).

 ASB